wikitongues/DEPRECATED-poly-v1/README.md

 - [ ] Properly remove all phrases on book destroy
 - [ ] Sign in upon account creation
 - [ ] Fix double input
+- [ ] Only save new book if all inputs are complete

 ###Version 0.2

 - [ ] Search
 - [ ] Sound and video input
+- [ ] Upload new book images
 - [ ] Refine input flow
 - [ ] Continuous input
 - [ ] Input area blur behavior